 Thinking of ditching the crib and moving your toddler to a big-kid bed?
 Hold tight!
-First read through these signs your toddler is not ready for a bed to make sure your child is ready.
+First read through these signs that your toddler is not ready for a bed to make sure your child is ready.

 Are you wondering if your toddler is ready to move from a crib into a bed?
-It is a question almost every parent asks at some point.
-Before you make the move, here are 5 signs your toddler is not ready for a bed.

 Other times, a toddler begins to climb out of their crib and the transition to a bed becomes a matter of safety and necessity.